cpplibv/vide/README.md

 Originally based on and forked from: [USCiLab/cereal](https://github.com/USCiLab/cereal)

 Compared to the original project the most notable changes are:
-  - Fixed numerous security vulnerability
+  - Fix security vulnerabilities
   - New features and utilities: ProxyArchives, Validations
-  - Improved API flexibility and composability
+  - Improve API flexibility and composability
-  - Significantly improved compile time
+  - Significantly improve compile time
-  - Modernized and simplified the codebase
+  - Modernize and simplify the codebase

 Compared to [USCiLab/cereal](https://github.com/USCiLab/cereal) multiple core functionality has been changed and therefore the two are **not compatible**!
 As development is treated as experimental neither forward, nor backward compatibility is guaranteed (but the library